cbeams/spring-framework-2.5.x/readme.txt

 - Contents: extension of Tomcat's ClassLoader, capable of class instrumentation
 - Dependencies: none (for deployment into Tomcat's "server/lib" directory)

-Note: To use the JSP expression language for arguments of Spring's web MVC tags, JSP 2.0 is required.
+Note: In order to use the JSP expression language for arguments of Spring's web MVC tags, JSP 2.0 is required.
 Alternatively, the Jakarta implementation of the JSTL (standard.jar) has to be available on the class path.